diogogomesaraujo/hash_kitten/README.md

 ## How It Works

 Hashkitten uses the SHA-256 hashing algorithm to generate hashes for provided text or file content.
 The hash is then converted into a fun, purr-styled output using a custom mapping system.

-## Contributing

-Your contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License